projectestac/wordpress-koko-analytics/readme.txt

 #### 1.2.2 - Oct 18, 2023

-First off, we would like to [introduce Koko Analytics Pro](https://www.kokoanalytics.com/2023/10/18/introducing-koko-analytics-pro/) to you.

-It is a paid add-on plugin for Koko Analytics containing more complex features, like [custom event tracking](https://www.kokoanalytics.com/kb/tracking-events/).
-Koko Analytics Pro is available for a [yearly price of €59](https://www.kokoanalytics.com/pricing/).
-We hope you will consider becoming a Pro user as this will help us cover support and development costs for Koko Analytics.

-Then, for a list of changes in this new version:

 - Fix link to settings page from plugins overview page.
 - Fix pagination not working because `wp_localize_script` turns everything into a string.